 Communal areas

 Repair category -

 Notes Not applicable.

 Garages and permanent outbuildings

-Repair category -
+Repair category 1

-Notes Not applicable.
+Notes Normal maintenance will be required to the garage/outbuildings.

 Outside areas and boundaries

 Repair category 1

 Notes Boundary walls and fences should be regularly checked and maintained as necessary.